SAP in the Cloud: Security Essentials (Electronic Editions)

 This chapter details how encryption protects your data, both while sitting idle on a drive and travelling over networks.
 We'll cover the technologies around encryption and how you can enable them in you SAP system.
 You come away with an understanding of the importance of encryption and proper key management, as well as the ways that encryption can go wrong.

-Chapter 7: User Access
+Chapter 7: User Access Controls

 In this chapter, we talk about how SAP manages users and roles and how that prevents even the best intentioned users from making a mess of things.
 We discuss how to separate your user roles to prevent mishandled data and how to ensure individual user security.
 This chapter is the heaviest in SAP details, so you should come away from it knowing how to create your users and roles and how to make sure those credentials stay secure.

-Chapter 8: Management
+Chapter 8: Software Updates

 This chapter talks about how you and your provider can manage the cloud environment and how to understand the division of responsibilities between you and your provider.
 This includes the difference between a bare metal server and a managed environment, as well as how to secure any management interfaces.
 You'll know what managing a cloud environment takes so you can decide whether you want to do it yourself or leave to the provider.

-Chapter 11: Risk Assessments
+Chapter 11: Risk Management

 We expand on the discussion of risk in chapter two to cover how you can incorporate an understanding of and management of your security risks in a cloud environment.
 We talk about identifying threats, assessing and testing for vulnerabilities, and the best practices around this process.
 You should be able to take these ideas here and asses your own risks, as well as the risks of any potential cloud providers.